CTSRD-CHERI/SIMTight/doc/NoCL.md

 aware of SIMTight's two coalescing strategies:

-  * _SameAddress_: If all active threads in a warp access the same address, these accesses will be coalesced to a single DRAM access.
+  * _SameAddress_: If all active threads in a warp access the same address, these accesses will be coalesced to a single DRAM transaction.

-  * _SameBlock_: If all active threads in a warp access the same block of memory in a lane-aligned manner, this will be coalesced into a single DRAM access.
+  * _SameBlock_: If all active threads in a warp access the same block of memory in a lane-aligned manner, this will be coalesced into a single DRAM transaction.

-These two strategies will be repeatedly applied until all the requests from the warp have been resolved.
+These two strategies are repeatedly applied until all the requests from the warp have been resolved.
 More details can be found in SIMTight's [coalescing unit](https://github.com/blarney-lang/pebbles/blob/master/src/Pebbles/Memory/CoalescingUnit.hs).
 Note that the